Website Launch Checklist: Key Highlights

 Your website is your most powerful tool for achieving your business goals.
 But to get there, you need to know what your goals are.

 As a result, the starting point for any web design checklist should be self-reflection.
-Dive deep into your business strategy and discover what type of a website will help you meet your goals.
+Dive deep into your business strategy and discover what type of website will help you meet your goals.

 2. Outline Your Goals & Expectations